Tasks

 When to chose Lambda

-• small code size/not many dependencies
+• small code size / few dependencies

 When to chose Batch